 - Fourth, the true harvest of evolution is encoded in nature’s design.
 Nature is more than a bank of resources to draw on: it is the best model we have for all the design problems we face.

-Technology is zero-sum when placed in a priority higher than these four principles of real change.x The Urban Design committee is looking for a readings and critiques of Sustainablex America by John Dernbachx (et. al) and theirx position: Sustainable development willx make the US livable, healthy, secure, and prosperous.
+Technology is zero-sum when placed in a priority higher than these four principles of real change.
+The urban design organizations and societies of the world are looking for readings and critiques such as Sustainable America by John Dernbachx (et al.) and their position: Sustainable development will make the US livable, healthy, secure, and prosperous.

-The book runs through 28 areas of human behavior that need to change using 100 actions taken within five to ten years and thematically summarizedx in 10 points as follows:
+The book runs through 28 areas of human behavior that need to change using 100 actions taken within five to ten years and thematically summarized in 10 points as follows:

-It was released January 12, 2009.
-One can order from Island Press here or Amazon herex For more information, See the books website site Sustainable Americax or Dernbach’s website: x x Also see Dernbach’s 2002 book: Stumbling Towards Sustainability.
+It was released on January 12, 2009.
+One can order from Island Press here or Amazon here.
+For more information, See the books website site Sustainable America or Dernbach’s website: Also see Dernbach’s 2002 book: Stumbling Towards Sustainability.